NateShoffner/Seachem.NET/README.md

 # Seachem.NET

-Mono-compatbile C# library for calculating dosage requirements for [Seachem](http://seachem.com) products.
+Mono-compatible C# library for calculating dosage requirements for [Seachem](http://seachem.com) products.

 Note: This is not licensed nor endorsed by Seachem Laboratories, Inc.